top of page

 Trade Outcome — Losing

-With $650 margin posted, the $250 move is almost 38.5% of your margin—showing how leverage amplifies outcomes.
+With $650 margin posted, a $250 move equals about 38.5% of your margin, showing how leverage can amplify results.

 6. Margin Calls and Stop-Out Levels

-When your account equity falls below the broker’s maintenance margin level, you will receive a margin call—a warning that you must deposit more funds or close positions.
-If equity continues to drop (below the stop-out level), the broker may automatically close your open trades to protect the account.
+If your account equity falls below the broker’s required maintenance level, you may receive a margin call—a warning that you need to deposit more funds or close positions.

 Example: